How Much Does a Standing Seam Metal Roof Cost?

 Zinc is one of the most corrosion-resistant choices and ranges from $14.50-$21 per square foot when installed.

-Copper roofing is extremely durable, lightweight, and is one of the most unique-looking roofing options ranging from $20-$40 per square foot installed.
+Copper roofing is extremely durable and lightweight.
+It is also one of the most unique-looking roofing options, and it costs between $20 and $40 per square foot installed.

 Cost by Metal Type